jmoraispk/DeepMIMO/docs/objects/scene.md

 ## Overview

+A Scene represents a physical environment with the following structure:
+- A scene contains PhysicalElements
+- Each PhysicalElement has a BoundingBox and several Faces
+- Each Face consists of multiple triangular faces with:
+  - Counter-clockwise vertex ordering
+  - Surface normal pointing outward (following right-hand rule)
+  - Associated material properties

 A Scene contains all the geometric and physical properties of the environment:
 - Building geometries
 - Material properties